xylimeng/GraphConstraints/README.md

 # GraphConstraints
-Bayesian conditional autoregressive models with graphconstraints for magnetic moment interaction in highentropy alloys
+Bayesian conditional autoregressive models with graph constraints for magnetic moment interaction in high entropy alloys

 The script `Demo_simulations.m` demonstrates how to simulate data and carry out the estimation using CARGO.

-The script `Demo_real.m` demonstrates the application of CARGO to (Ni-Co-Cr-Fe) high entropy alloy real data.